MrPerruche/BRCI/Doc/DOCUMENTATION.md

 - `data.user_appendix` (`bytes`) (`b''`) : This corresponds to data hidden in the .brv file you can write.
 Keep in mind once saving in-game, this data will be cleared!
 - `data.seat_brick` (`str` | `NoneType`) (`None`) : You must here insert what brick is the driver seat.
-If it is set to None, Brick Rigs (Not BRCI) will pick a random one.
+If set to None, all seats will have the "Random" setting selected, meaning the first seat brick rigs load will be the driver seat.

 At the end, it may look something like this:
 ```
-# Supposing our file is in the same directory as main.py
+# Supposing we are working in example.py
-from main import _cwd
+from .. import _cwd
+from .. import *
-from main import *
+from ..BRCI_RF import *
 import os

 # Mandatory :